awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 **To create an IAM role for Aurora to access Amazon S3**

-1. Complete the steps in [Creating an IAM Policy to Access Amazon S3 Resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md)\.
+1. Complete the steps in [Creating an IAM policy to access Amazon S3 resources](AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md)\.

-1. Complete the steps in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.
+1. Complete the steps in [Creating an IAM role to allow Amazon Aurora to access AWS services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md)\.

-1. Complete the steps in [Associating an IAM Role with an Amazon Aurora MySQL DB Cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.
+1. Complete the steps in [Associating an IAM role with an Amazon Aurora MySQL DB cluster](AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md)\.

-### Backing Up Files to be Restored as an Amazon Aurora MySQL DB Cluster<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup"></a>
+### Backing up files to be restored as an Amazon Aurora MySQL DB cluster<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup"></a>

 You can create a full backup of your MySQL database files using Percona XtraBackup and upload the backup files to an Amazon S3 bucket\.
 Alternatively, if you already use Percona XtraBackup to back up your MySQL database files, you can upload your existing full and incremental backup directories and files to an Amazon S3 bucket\.

-#### Creating a Full Backup With Percona XtraBackup<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Full"></a>
+#### Creating a full backup with Percona XtraBackup<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Backup.Full"></a>

 To create a full backup of your MySQL database files that can be restored from Amazon S3 to create an Amazon Aurora MySQL DB cluster, use the Percona XtraBackup utility \(`xtrabackup`\) to back up your database\.